 Austrian publisher confirmed the acquisition on their website saying that intellectual property for Carmaggedon has been acquired from UK-based Stainless Games.
 THQ Nordic now owns more than 100 franchises and has seen a remarkable growth over the last year.

 The company didn't share any details about any potential plans for the franchise as of yet.
-That being said, the recently acquired Bugbear Entertainment looks like they'd be perfect for the job, given their experience with the racing title Wreckfest.
+That being said, the Bugbear Entertainment looks like they'd be perfect for the job, given their experience with the racing title Wreckfest.

 Carmageddon was originally released back in 1997 and remains as one of the most controversial games ever made.
 The game incentivised players to run over pedestrians and animals for additional points.